Quiz bots — A new way to increase conversions

 Now you must be wondering, how you can reconcile a quiz with something as serious as lead generation or employee training?
 Well, here is our proposal.

-Of course, rather than telling you about the value a Quizbot can offer you, we have built a couple of bots for hypothetical use cases to show you the value.
+Of course, rather than telling you about the value a quiz assistant can offer you.

 Take a look and let us know what you think.